Alparslan-Tamer/Autonomous-Driving-with-CarlaSim/README.md

 * After training, now you have good and powerful a model.
 You can execute `drive.py` and after that just your need is open Udacity Similator in Autonomous Mode.
 * You can also tune the `drive.py` code.
 But note that the preprocesses must be the same in both `notebook` and `drive.py`!

+## Collecting Data

+* You can collect data in Udacity Simulator.
+3 laps in either direction is sufficient, but more makes for a much better driving.

 ### Importan note!

 * You need to use `python-socketio==4.6.1` and `python-engineio==3.13.2` for communication between drive.py and simulation.